openedx/xblock-drag-and-drop-v2/README.md

 ```

 Note that both commands generate partial `messages.po` file - JS or python only, while `test.po` is supposed to contain
 all translatable strings.
-Both commands can be modified to append to *exsisting* `messages.po` file by adding
+Both commands can be modified to append to *existing* `messages.po` file by adding
 `--join-existing` key.

 To check if `text.po` is correct, one can run `msgfmt` to build a `text.mo` file: